zdebeurs/3ML_methods_old/README.md

 de Beurs, Z. L., Islam, N., Gopalan, G., & Vrtilek, S.D.
 (2020).
 A Comparative Study of Machine Learning Methods for X-ray Binary Classification.
 Submitted to ApJ.

-## Figures from the paper in 3D gifs
+## Figures from the paper in 3D Animations

 To examine the 3D Color-Color-Intensity Diagrams, go to [Figures](3ML_methods_for_XRB_classification/Figures)